Tofu Banh Mi

 This delicious Vietnamese-inspired sandwich features marinated crispy baked tofu, spiced vegan mayo and pickled daikon, carrot and jalapeno for an ultra-flavourful combo you don’t be able to get enough of!

-Give it a try – it just might become your new favourite sandwich!
+Give it a try – it just might become your new favourite sandwich (this tofu katsu would be yummy in a sandwich too!).

 Why You’ll Love this Recipe